erkyrath/glulxe/README.md

 the [Glk home page][glk].

-The Unix Makefile that comes with this package is designed to link any of the Unix libraries (GlkTerm and CheapGlk.)
-You'll have to go into the Makefile and set three variables to find the library.
+The Unix Makefile that comes with this package is designed to link any of the Unix libraries (CheapGlk, GlkTerm, RemGlk, etc.) You'll have to go into the Makefile and set three variables to find the library.
 There are instructions at the top of the Makefile.
 Then just type

     make glulxe